 In order to stay up to speed with the performance of its members, reward performance appropriately and encourage people to keep putting up their best, remote team managers need to do the following.

-– Constantly monitor employees’ record of meeting attendance, hours worked and work output.
+– Constantly monitor employees’ record of meeting attendance and timely start-up.

-– Develop a reward system that encourages results and positive behaviors
+– Develop a reward system that encourages results and reinforces positive and desired behaviors

 Finally, the leader is the pivot on which the team effort revolves.
 Managers who deploy processes and systems to achieve their goals will be more effective than those who try to manage through direct supervision.
 Creating a strong culture of mutual accountability within the group will help members have a greater level of involvement and feel a deeper sense of ownership.
 This will allow the group’s work flow more seamlessly and require less direct intervention by the leader; creating a more pleasant work environment and making the remote employment a success for all the parties involved.